lb0o/website/content/en/docs/install/talos/iso.md

 ---
-title: How to install Cozystack using ISO
+title: How to install Talos Linux using ISO
-linkTitle: ISO Installation
+linkTitle: ISO
-description: "How to install Cozystack using ISO"
+description: "How to install Talos Linux using ISO"
 weight: 20
 aliases:
   - /docs/talos/installation/iso